scalyr/scalyr-agent-2/agent_build/DEPLOYMENTS.md

     ]
 ```

-Here in the example we declare class `ExampleStep` as a child of the `ShellScriptDeploymentStep`
+Here in the example we declare class `ExampleStep` as a child of the `ScriptBuildStep`
 class.
-The ``ShellScriptDeploymentStep`` base class is a `DeploymentStep` that runs some shell script in order to perform
+The ``ScriptBuildStep`` base class is a `ScriptBuildStep` that runs some shell script in order to perform
 the step, and the script is specified in its ``script_path`` property method.
 In our case, the shell script is
 ``install-requirements-and-download-webdriver.sh``.
 The needed requirement files are reflected in the ``tracked_file_globs`` -
 another property method, which is the list of paths to the files, that are somehow used in the deployment step.